-During the 2018-19 and 2019-20 hunting seasons, avid grouse hunters provided feathers and blood samples from 99 ruffed grouse (93 birds from North Carolina and 6 from Tennessee).
-Of the North Carolina samples, 52% were obtained from Haywood and Macon counties.
-Fortythree percent of birds submitted were adult males, 18% were adult females, 19% were immature males and 21% were immature females.
-Laboratory tests revealed that 7% of the grouse from the 2018 season were positive for West Nile virus antibodies.
-West Nile virus testing from the 2019 samples are pending.
-While it is unclear what impact West Nile virus may be having on the grouse population, exposure to this virus does occur at some level.
+During the past three hunting seasons (2018-19 through 2020-21) avid grouse hunters provided feathers and blood samples from 117 ruffed grouse.
+Laboratory tests revealed that 11% of the grouse were positive for West Nile virus antibodies.
+While it is unclear what impact West Nile virus may be having on the grouse population, it is very clear that exposure to this virus does occur at some level.
 The results tell us that some grouse killed by hunters were infected earlier in their life.
 It does not tell us when the infection occurred or whether the birds had any symptoms or health-related issues as a result of the virus.
 Also, it is important to realize that this does not tell us how many grouse may have died from infection and therefore were not available for hunters to harvest.
-Prevalence of 7% is fairly low, which could be a result of low levels of West Nile virus in the region, or it could mean that a high proportion of infected birds did not survive.
+Prevalence of 11% is fairly low, which could be a result of low levels of West Nile virus in the region, or it could mean that a high proportion of infected birds did not survive.
 We will continue our work here in North Carolina and will also continue to collaborate with our colleagues in other states to fully answer these questions.